iamvery/testing-workshop/doc/WORKSHOP.md

 </li>
 ```

-To make the test pass, you could go lo-fi and put a static `Twitter` in the partial, but that's not really a step forward.
+To correct the first failure, you could go lo-fi and put a static `Twitter` in the partial, but that's not really a step forward.
 The test would still immediately fail at the next assertion when it looks for "Google".

 The realization here is that you need to move deeper into the system in order to continue building this feature with tests.
 Our model lacks the concept of a link's `title`.
 As a first step, make a predicion about how your model will work by adding a `link.title` to the page: